tktracker/IntuneDocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 4. Navigate to [https://portal.manage.microsoft.com](https://portal.manage.microsoft.com) and try to install the profile when prompted.

-5. Confirm that Safari for iOS is the default browser and that cookies are enabled.
+5. Confirm that Safari for iOS/iPadOS is the default browser and that cookies are enabled.

-### User’s iOS device is stuck on an enrollment screen for more than 10 minutes
+### User’s iOS/iPadOS device is stuck on an enrollment screen for more than 10 minutes

 **Issue**: An enrolling device may get stuck in either of two screens:
 - Awaiting final configuration from “Microsoft”